Arraj2611/product-prodigy-hub/ai-service/README.md

 To run locally, you only need:

 1. **Python 3.11+**
-2. **Gemini API Key** (free from Google AI Studio)
+2. **Groq API Key** (free from Groq Console)
 3. **Environment file** (`.env`) with your API key

 That's it!
 No GPU, no heavy ML models, no cloud setup required.

 ## Troubleshooting

-### "GEMINI_API_KEY not set"
+### "GROQ_API_KEY not set"
 - Make sure you've created a `.env` file
 - Verify the API key is correct
 - Check that the `.env` file is in the `ai-service` directory

 ### Rate Limit Errors
-- Free tier has limits: 30 RPM, 1.5K RPD
+- Free tier has generous limits: 250K-300K TPM, 1K RPM
 - Wait a minute if you hit rate limits
 - Consider implementing request queuing for production

 ### API Errors
-- Verify your API key is valid at [Google AI Studio](https://aistudio.google.com/app/apikey)
+- Verify your API key is valid at [Groq Console](https://console.groq.com/keys)
 - Check that you haven't exceeded free tier limits
 - Ensure images are in supported formats (JPEG, PNG, WebP)
+- Maximum image size: 20MB (URL) or 4MB (base64)
+- Maximum resolution: 33 megapixels per image
+- Maximum images per request: 5

 ## Performance

 Target latency: <5 seconds per BOM generation
 Target accuracy: 90%+ material classification accuracy

-The Gemini API typically responds in 1-3 seconds, well within our target.
+The Groq API typically responds in 1-3 seconds, well within our target.
+Groq's fast inference speeds make it ideal for real-time applications.